ruibin-wang/text2KG/README.md

 # text2KG

-This project is tend to build a pipline for converting free text to knowldege gragh.
-There are three part of this project, including: entity extraction, relationship extraction and graph construction.
+This project tends to build a pipeline for converting free text to a knowledge graph.
+There are three parts to this project: entity extraction, relationship extraction and graph construction.

 * For the entity and relation extraction part, we use the OpenIE Java package, the details will be shown as follows.

-* For building a knowledge graph we choose the Neo4j to provide a visualable and efficient data management.
+* For building a knowledge graph we choose the Neo4j to provide visual and efficient data management.